Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 3.md

     <th><strong>Explanation</strong></th>
     <td>
         <p>
-          I aquired an internship at Squadra in Oss, but the actual assignment is yet to be determined.
-It would be something with webscraping for PowerEnrich where I would work on the front- and backend.
+          In securing an internship at Squadra in Oss, I demonstrated proficiency in creating opportunities aligned with my ambitions and the school's requirements.
+The specific assignment, although pending determination, involves webscraping for PowerEnrich and encompasses both frontend and backend work.
+This accomplishment contributes to the "Proficient" rating in Internship Preparation.
         </p>
     </td>
   </tr>